Efficient Recovery Learning using Model Predictive Meta-Reasoning: Experiments

 \textbf{Symbolic Skill Graph:} We train the preconditions of the nominal skills by precondition chaining using a total of 1223 positive and negative samples.
 Each precondition is a generative classifier with the positive distribution $\mathcal{D}^+$ learnt as a Gaussian distribution and the negative distribution $\mathcal{D}^-$ learnt as a Gaussian Mixture Model.
 The 3 nominal skills result in 4 symbols for the start, subgoals, and the goal.

 \textbf{Recovery Skill:} Each recovery skill $\pi_{ij}$ is a parameterized skill~\cite{da2012learning} that uses a regression model to predict robot actions $\theta \in \Theta$ based on the start state $s$.
 We use k-nearest neighbours regression to predict a 21D vector, a sequence of three 6D poses with respect to the initial end-effector pose and gripper open/close states, as robot actions.
 Collecting data of the form $(s, \theta)$ for training this regression model involves sampling a start state $s$ from the failure mode $\rho_i^f$ and computing the robot action parameters $\theta$ for recovery to $\rho_j$ using Relative Entropy Policy Search (REPS)~\cite{peters2010relative}.
-For learning a recovery to precondition $\rho$, REPS uses the reward function

-where $f_{\mathcal{D^+}}$ is the probability density function of the corresponding $\mathcal{D^+}$.
+For learning a recovery to precondition $\rho$, REPS uses the reward function $R(s) = 0.1 \log f_{\mathcal{D^+}}(s) + 10 \rho(s)$, where $f_{\mathcal{D^+}}$ is the probability density function of the corresponding $\mathcal{D^+}$.
 Each REPS query takes about 2 minutes to solve on our Intel® Core™ i7-9700K CPU.